 Road Conditions: Sealed road.
 Some unsealed to nature reserves.

 World War II history comes alive at the Nungarin Heritage Machinery and Army Museum, the Merredin Military Museum and the 2/1st Army General Field Hospital site at Merredin Peak Reserve.
 Walk the many nature reserves protecting large areas of natural bushland and granite outcrops where magnificent eucalypt trees dominate the landscape and seasonal wildflowers carpet the forest floor.
-Explore the Tin Dog Creek Walk Trail or Namelcatchem Reserve at Dowerin or other town reserves such as Korrelocking at Wyalkatchem, Billycatting at Trayning, Talgomine at Nungarin and Tamma Park and Totadgin Conservation Park near Merredin.
+Meet Rusty the Tin Dog and explore the Tin Dog Creek Walk Trail at Dowerin or other town reserves such as Korrelocking at Wyalkatchem, Eaglestone Rock and Talgomine Reserve at Nungarin and Tamma Parkland and Totadgin Conservation Park near Merredin.

 Looking for Accommodation?